 However many organisations are still

-failing to capture the broad benefits of coaching by seeing it
+failing to capture the broad benefits of workplace coaching by seeing it

-purely as an as individual development intervention.
-This is
+purely as an as individual change intervention rather than a

 classified as first generation coaching with limited

-and disseminates the learning the coach gains about the
+and disseminates the learning the coach gains about human

 thus realizing the maximum benefits of the coaching investment.